Michael Harris II Player Props: Braves vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 7.7 K/9, the fourth-worst in the league.

-- The Athletics have a 6.87 team ERA that ranks last across all MLB pitching staffs.
+- The Athletics' 6.78 team ERA ranks last across all MLB pitching staffs.

-- Athletics pitchers combine to allow 96 total home runs at a clip of 1.7 per game (most in baseball).
+- Athletics pitchers combine to surrender 97 total home runs at a rate of 1.7 per game (most in baseball).

-- Blackburn makes his first start of the season for the Athletics.

-- The 29-year-old righty started and threw five innings when he last appeared on Thursday, Aug.
-4 against the Los Angeles Angels.
+- Sears gets the start for the Athletics, his 11th of the season.
+He is 0-3 with a 4.70 ERA and 52 strikeouts in 53 2/3 innings pitched.

+- In his last appearance on Friday, the lefty threw five innings against the Seattle Mariners, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.